 Stephanie spent most of her career at The Roanoke (Va.)
 Times, a daily newspaper and website, where she founded and edited the innovative Inside Out entertainment section; became the paper’s first social media editor; and served as the “Shoptimist” shopping columnist and blogger (she loves a good bargain!).
-While working at the newspaper, she completed a master’s degree in liberal studies; her final thesis focused on designing a “think tank” journalism internship program that fosters creativity.
+While working at the newspaper, she completed a master’s degree in liberal studies; her final thesis focused on designing a journalism internship program that fosters creativity.

 Prior to joining the Lab, Stephanie served as a grant specialist for Virginia Western Community College (VWCC) in Roanoke, where she helped secure and manage over $3 million in grants each year, including a Title III/SIP project focused on adult learners.
 She also engaged the campus community through a blog exploring innovation in higher education, earning her the honorary title, “Chief Joy Officer.”
 In 2019, Stephanie led a planning grant for VWCC, which is how she first started working with the Lab to design stackable credentials as part of Virginia’s G3 (Get Skilled, Get a Job, Get Ahead) tuition assistance program.

 Stephanie holds a MA in Liberal Studies with a specialization in Social Sciences from Hollins University; and a BA in Integrative Studies with a specialization in English and Media Studies from George Mason University.

 She lives in the beautiful Blue Ridge Mountains of Virginia with her husband, young daughter, multiple chihuahuas, and a gecko.
-She crafts jewelry inspired by Roanoke (the “Star City of the South”) in her free time (lol) — and her obsessions include nonfiction books, Halloween, and community wealth building.
+She crafts jewelry inspired by Roanoke (the “Star City of the South”) in her free time — and her obsessions include nonfiction books, Halloween, and community wealth building.